MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-defined-networking.md

 ## Deploying SDN on Azure Stack HCI

 We recommend deploying Network Controller as part of creating the Azure Stack HCI cluster, then you can add additional SDN services later.
-The SDN deployment wizard in Windows Admin Center will create and configure the VMs that will host your SDN infrastructure.
+The create cluster wizard in Windows Admin Center will create and configure the VMs that will host your SDN infrastructure.
 You’ll need to provide information about the management and provider network the SDN infrastructure will use to communicate and provide each VM with a properly configured network adapter.
-You can then choose to deploy Software Load Balancing and/or Gateways.
+You can then choose to deploy Software Load Balancing and Gateways.

 ## Next steps